Senate rejects two impeachment articles against DHS Secretary Mayorkas

 - Oops!Something went wrong.Please try again later.

 U.S. senators being sworn in for the impeachment trial of Homeland Security Secretary Alejandro Mayorkas on April 17, 2024.
-(Official U.S. Senate photo by Daniel Rios)
+(Daniel Rios/U.S. Senate photo)

 WASHINGTON — The U.S. Senate on Wednesday dismissed two articles of impeachment against Homeland Security Secretary Alejandro Mayorkas.